kofd/dicom/README.md

 the results of those operations in a training pipeline environment, and 'dataset.py' offers a tool to batch iterate through epochs of data.

+Before running any verification code, the dataset should be dowloaded and extracted to a directory in this project named 'data'.

 To verify the parsing system, it can be executed directly or call parsing.verify_parsing().
 It should parse specific datums in the dataset, verify the results fit the desired schema and offer visualizations of the resulting data so that the label can be inspected against the input.